atomaszewicz/Bond/RStudio/Analysis.md

 ### Bond Actor

-First order of business is to compare Bond actors in the most straightforward way possible: by comparing their average scores.
+First order of business is to compare Bond actors in the most straightforward way possible: comparing their average scores.

 ```R
 #First we create a vector of the names